NisseBoman/IO-compute-poc/README.md

 - [x] Fix the loop issue.
 - [x] Stream the file from Compute to origin to avoid running out of heapMemmory at 128mb if it's a really large image
 - [x] Remove all response headers from the fetched image in the response to CDN to ensure IO works properly
-- [ ] Make sure QS's are handled properly from the incomming request to compute to the respones back to CDN where the transformation happens
+- [x] Make sure QS's are handled properly from the incomming request to compute to the respones back to CDN where the transformation happens
+- [ ] Method for handling http and https (will this be required, fallback if HTTPS fails maby)

 **For more details about other starter kits for Compute, see the [Fastly developer hub](https://developer.fastly.com/solutions/starters)**